Personas: A case study

 This allowed me to build up a body of research to draw from.
 The original segments evolved as the research progressed.

 In an earlier research project, I explored the different goals our users had for volunteering.
-This project revolved around matching the language used to describe volunteer opportunities with volunteer mindsets.
-This research revealed a hierarchy of volunteer motivations and provided a solid base for developing personas.
+This project focused on matching volunteer mental models with the language describing volunteer opportunities on the website.
+The research on volunteer motivations provided a solid base for developing personas.

-The next step was to overlay user’s unique behavioral patterns on top of this framework of goals.
+The next step was to overlay behavioral patterns on top of this framework of motivations.
 Indi Young recommends “Pay attention to the main ways in which people behave differently when engaged in what your product will solve”.

 In the New York Cares’ ecosystem, time is everything.
-The organization promotes a veritable smorgasbord of volunteer experiences, all during the week and across all five boroughs.
+The organization promotes a veritable smörgåsbord of volunteer experiences at almost any time of the day or week, and at locations across all five boroughs.

 Volunteers have wide agency, and their choices reflect a great deal about them.
-Some spend lots of time, some volunteer intermittently, or only once.
-Some volunteer at a wide variety of projects, while others graze lightly around, and still others only at one place
+Some volunteer frequently, while others volunteer intermittently, or only once.
+Some volunteer on a wide variety of project types, while others graze lightly at just a few types, and still others volunteer repetitively at the same place, doing the same activities.

 I used a series of spreadsheets to track individual patterns of time-spending behaviors.
 I looked at: